-I think that tDCS (Transcranial Direct Current Stimulation) works, based on using the Halo Sport.
+I think that tDCS (Transcranial Direct Current Stimulation) works, based on using the Halo Sport @AMAZON.
 Scientific types can do their statistical stuff averaging out gains and losses to “doesn’t work”, but I expect they’ll all be proven wrong and the technology will be widely accepted in the medical community within 5 years.

 For that matter, I think that PEMF has real effects that will also gain acceptance, and also I disqualify any medical doctor that has not personally had a moderate or severe concussion as unqualified to judge brain function with any insight—zero perspective.